 Once you transfer a project that contains one or more CMDRs to the SMU, the SMU will the record defined reading points in the specified time grid.
 Each measurement is logged as an event in a separate number range of the special shutdown log.
 These results, like all other events, could be filtered and presented in tabular form.
-However, to take advantage of the CMDR functionality, we recommend using the export function, see overall process:
+However, to take advantage of the CMDR functionality, we recommend using the export function.
+The overall process is as follows:

-^{}Interval timers are predefined in a separate window, see section Interval Timer window 2491.
+^{}Interval timers are predefined in a separate window, see section Interval Timer window 2631.